Sukanya807/Pewlett_Hackard_Challenge/README.md

 ![](images/retiring_titles.png)

 4. Only current employees born in 1965 are eligible for a Mentorship Program.
-5. 1,549 employees are currently eligible to take part in the Mentorship Program.v
+5. 1,549 employees are currently eligible to take part in the Mentorship Program.

+## Summary

+1. 72,458 rolls will need to be filled as the “silver tsunami” begins to make an impact.
+2. Overall, 1549 qualified, retirement-ready employees are available to mentor the next generation of Pewlett Hackard employees.